Love, San Fernando Valley Style

-Founded by actress Beverly Garland in 1972, The Garland received a $20-million revamp in 2015 that preserved its California vintage vibe along with a newfound 21st century chic.
+Founded by actress Beverly Garland in 1972, The Garland (4222 Vineland Ave., North Hollywood 91602) received a $20-million revamp in 2015 that preserved its California vintage vibe along with a newfound 21st century chic.
 The hotel's restaurant, The Front Yard showcases L.A.'s diverse food culture in a warm and inviting setting with a gorgeous patio.
 Enjoy a nightcap by the fireplace at Reverse Happy Hour, or snuggle with your bae and catch a classic movie by the pool.

 SuihoEn: The Japanese Garden

 Find your moment of zen as you stroll through SuihoEn (“Garden of Water and Fragrance”), an authentic 6.5-acre Japanese garden modelled after classic “stroll gardens” built for Japanese Feudal lords.
-This beautiful hidden gem was created by Dr. Koichi Kawana to provide beauty, relaxation, inspiration and a better understanding of Japanese culture using reclaimed water.
+Located on the grounds of the Tillman Water Reclamation Plant (6100 Woodley Ave, Van Nuys 91406), this beautiful hidden gem was created by Dr. Koichi Kawana to provide beauty, relaxation, inspiration and a better understanding of Japanese culture using reclaimed water.
 Dr. Kawana designed more than a dozen major Japanese gardens in the United States, including the botanical gardens at LACMA.

-In today's fast-paced world, it's important to slow down every now and then.
+In today's fast-paced, modern world, it's important to slow down every now and then.
 For visitors and locals alike, there are green spaces throughout Los Angeles that offer a break from the urban frenzy.
-From acres of flowers to historic gardens and lush hidden gems, discover the best gardens in L.A.
-Read More →
+From acres of flowers to historic Japanese gardens and lush hidden gems, read on and discover the best gardens in L.A.

 Van Nuys Airport

 The history of Van Nuys Airport (VNY) has all the elements of a blockbuster film—action, adventure, war, world records, movie stars, mystery, and suspense.
-One of the all-time romantic movies, Casablanca filmed several scenes at VNY at a time when it was known as “the most romantic runway in the world.”
+One of the all-time romantic movies, Casablanca filmed a key scene at VNY back when it was known as “the most romantic runway in the world.”
 Whether you book an aerial tour or watch the planes while dining at 94th Aero Squadron Restaurant, romance is in the air at Van Nuys Airport.
-Read More →

 Located near Ventura Boulevard and seemingly a world away, Tujunga Village is nestled between the Colfax Meadows neighborhood and Woodbridge Park.
 A block-long stretch of Tujunga Avenue between Moorpark and Woodbridge is the heart of the Village, a charming street of mom-and-pop shops that recalls a simpler time.
 Enjoy the small town vibe and explore boutiques and gourmet offerings that will please even the pickiest palate.
 Locals start the day at the popular Aroma Coffee, then browse shops like Verona by Jeni B., Hoity Toity and the Village Gourmet.
-In the evening, listen to live jazz or Latin while dining on contemporary Italian cuisine at Upstairs at Vitello's.
+In the evening, enjoy live jazz or comedy while dining on contemporary Italian cuisine at Feinstein's at Vitello's.

-Los Angeles has numerous options for al fresco dining—from hotels to rooftops, oceanfront and urban sidewalk cafes.
-Discover 12 restaurants with very special - and mostly hidden - open air patios.
-Read More →
+Los Angeles has no shortage of restaurants for al fresco dining—from hotels to rooftops, oceanfront and urban sidewalk cafes.
+Here are 11 ground-floor restaurants, from cozy to casual chic and fine dining, with very special - and mostly hidden - open-air patios.

 Love, Los Angeles Style